 If the MS

-- supports SRVCC and the MS has a voice media stream previously carried over the PS domain that is handed over to the CS domain via SRVCC; or
+- supports SRVCC and the MS has a voice media stream previously carried over the PS domain that is handed over to the CS domain via SRVCC;

-- supports SRVCC or vSRVCC and the MS has a voice media stream and a video media stream of a single session previously in S1 mode carried over the PS domain and only the voice media stream is handed over to the CS domain via SRVCC
+- supports SRVCC or vSRVCC and the MS has a voice media stream and a video media stream of a single session previously in S1 mode carried over the PS domain and only the voice media stream is handed over to the CS domain via SRVCC; or

+- supports 5G-SRVCC handover from NG-RAN to UTRAN and the MS has a voice media stream previously in the N1 mode that is handed over to the CS domain via 5G-SRVCC handover from NG-RAN to UTRAN

 and the session is in the "confirmed" state (defined in IETF RFC 3261 [137]), and the call control entity in "null" state receives indication "MM connection establishment due to SRVCC handover", the call control entity of the MS shall enter the "active" state, set the auxiliary state (defined in 3GPP TS 24.083 [27]) to "idle", set the multi party auxiliary state (defined in 3GPP TS 24.084 [28]) to "idle" and indicate the call establishment to upper layers.
 The MS and the network shall locally set the TI value of the call to "000" and the TI flag value as in mobile terminated call.
 If a single voice media stream is handed over and: